mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 # Slash Commands

-Slash commands are messages that begin with `/` and trigger an HTTP request to a web service that can in turn can post one or more messages in response.
+Slash commands are messages that begin with `/` and trigger an HTTP request to a web service that can in turn post one or more messages in response.

-These custom slash commands are distinguished from the built-in slash commands included with Mattermost, and unlike outgoing webhooks, work in private channels and direct messages, and can be configured to auto-complete when typing.
+Unlike outgoing webhooks, slash commands work in private channels and direct messages in addition to public channels, and can be configured to auto-complete when typing.
+Note that while Mattermost includes a number of built-in slash commands, this document concerns itself only with the slash commands that can be configured as custom integrations.

 ### Basic Usage

-Follow [the admin guide](https://docs.mattermost.com/developer/slash-commands.html#custom-slash-command) to create the custom slash command.
+Follow [the admin guide](https://docs.mattermost.com/developer/slash-commands.html#custom-slash-command) to create a slash command.

 After creating the slash command, you'll be given a `token`. __Treat this as a secret.__ Anyone who has this token will be able to mimic requests to your application.

-If you configured a custom slash command with a trigger word of `test`, a request URL of `http://example.com/slash-command` and a `POST` request method, and someone posts the message
+If you configured a slash command with a trigger word of `test`, a request URL of `http://example.com/slash-command` and a `POST` request method, and someone posts the message

 ```
 /test asd